The Dairy Industry in Trouble: Good News/Bad News

 Likewise, individual serving bottles litter landfills and utilize massive amounts of petroleum products in their production.
 A better alternative to individual servings of bottled drinks is to purchase a BPA-free reusable water bottle to keep you hydrated all day.
 Discover why drinking hot water is good for your health and beauty!

 In order to compete with the burgeoning beverage industry, the dairy industry is beginning to change how they package and market dairy products.

 Nutrition labels use sneaky marketing terms like “real” to imply that almond and other dairy milk alternatives are “fake”, and repackaging milk products in a manner more attractive to today’s consumer, such as increasing the protein content and packaging it in individual sized containers as a fitness-type product.

 Just because the milk industry is re-branding its product, however, doesn’t make it any healthier or better for the environment than it was before.

 Instead of slapping the “real” sticker on dairy, they should slap a “never intended for human consumption” sticker on there.

 Okay, my sticker is longer and may not be as “catchy”.
 But you get the point.
-Because of the detrimental health and environmental factors associated with milk production and consumption, I urge you to give up any and all dairy consumption.
+Because of the detrimental health and environmental factors associated with milk production and consumption, I urge you to stop buying dairy products.